emberjs/rfcs/README.md

 relevant team expects to spend time helping to refine the proposal.
 The RFC remains a PR and will have an `Exploring` label applied.

-An Exploring RFC that is successfully completed can move to [Accepted](#Accepted) with an FCP is required as in the existing process.
+An Exploring RFC that is successfully completed can move to [Accepted] with an FCP is required as in the existing process.
+It may also be moved to [Closed] with an FCP.

 #### Accepted
+[Accepted]: #accepted

 An RFC that has been "accepted" has complete prose and has successfully passed through an "FCP to Accept" period in which the community has weighed in and